IVSoftware/IVSoftware.Portable.Xml.Linq.XBoundObject/README.md

 ___

 ```
-/// <summary>
-/// Return Single or Default where type is T. Null testing will be done by client.
-/// </summary>
-public static T To<T>(this XElement xel, bool @throw = false){...}
 ```

 ___

 ```
 /// <summary>
-/// Return true if xel has any attribute of type T"/>
+/// Return true if xel has any bound attribute of type T"/>
 /// </summary>
 public static bool Has<T>(this XElement xel){...}
 ```